Ex-Minnesota Cop Kim Potter Convicted for Killing Daunte Wright

 Kim Potter, the white former Brooklyn Center, Minnesota, police officer who fatally shot Daunte Wright in April, has been convicted after appearing to mistake her handgun for a Taser during a deadly traffic stop.

 Potter, 49, was found guilty on Thursday of first-degree manslaughter and second-degree manslaughter in relation to the April 11 traffic stop that ended with the 20-year-old Black man’s death.
-The former officer, who resigned from the force after 26 years on the job, now faces 35 years behind bars.
+The former officer, who resigned from the force after 26 years on the job, now faces 35 years behind bars when she is sentenced on Feb.
+18.

 The verdict, reached after 27 hours of deliberation over three days, is just the latest chapter in the ongoing American reckoning over police brutality.
 It also marked the first major trial for a Minneapolis-area cop who shot and killed a Black man since Derek Chauvin was convicted—days after Wright was killed—of murdering George Floyd.
 Both incidents prompted mass protests in a state critics say has not done nearly enough to overhaul de-escalation and use-of-force policies.